Bahrain-SEB-15/react-hoot-front-end/build-a-loading-screen/README.md

 import Loading from '../Loading/Loading';
 ```

-And finally, locate the `if` condition inside `src/components/HootDetails/HootDetails.jsx`.
+And finally, locate the `if` condition inside the `HootDetails` component.

 Replace the existing `<main>` tag with the `<Loading />` component: